LMGsec/O365-Lockdown/README.md

     3.)
 Sets log retention to 365 days
     4.)
 Allows the user to disable several mailbox access methods 5.)
 Removes external forwarding inbox rules
     6.)
-Disables external fowarding at a domain level
+Disables external forwarding at a domain level

 ## Why are these things important?